jaakkytt/aws-bootcamp/lab-3/README.md

 edit template: ami, ssh key

-launch ec2 instance
-user_data: docker provisioning

-how to find out key name.
-You'll need the name of the Key Pair you created

-expand on parameters used to launch the instance
+## Launch the EC2 instance

-table

-which values need changing

-file parameters.json.template

 Edit `lab-3/parameters.json` and update `KeyName` to your Key Pair name.
 Save and check that the result is valid JSON.

     ~/aws-bootcamp# cat lab-3/parameters.json | jq '.'

 Now launch the instance with the `run-instances` command passing the parameters file as an argument.
 Note that this command is not idempotent.
 Running this multiple times may result in multiple instances being launched.
+The user data file used here [`lab-3/install_docker.sh`](install_docker.sh) is a simple shell script that installs docker.

     ~/aws-bootcamp# aws ec2 run-instances --cli-input-json file://lab-3/parameters.json --user-data file://lab-3/install_docker.sh --query 'Instances[0]' > instance.json

+Take a look at the `instance.json` file that was created.
+And extract the id of you instance like this.
+We're going to use the file with the instance id as input for a couple of commands.

     ~/aws-bootcamp# cat instance.json | jq '{ InstanceIds: [.InstanceId] }' > instance-ids.json
     ~/aws-bootcamp# cat instance-ids.json